 If you search the internet on how to make these bread sticks, you will find that many recipes will ask you to to prepare the dough a day in advance!
 This is because the dough needs time to proof.
 This is essential for the bread sticks to become light and fluffy.
 However, I personally believe that it is way too long to wait, especially if you are craving them.

 So for the past 3 weeks, Mum and I have been experimenting with different methods and ingredients to shorten the time needed.
 We began with an original recipe which mum used a lot and gradually improved on it.
 I believe we have succeeded in coming up with a recipe that requires far less time!
 Instead of letting the dough proof overnight, we have managed to get it down to an ideal time of 4 hours.
 I would have liked to get it down even further but the bread sticks were losing a lot of volume and size.

-- The best results were from using baker’s flour that had only wheat flour, thiamine and folic acid as the ingredients.
+- My best results were from using baker’s flour (12% protein) that had only wheat flour, thiamine and folic acid as the ingredients.
 The brands I used were Gem of the West (Costco) and Defiance (Woolworths / Coles).
 Bread flour also works but does not expand as well as baker’s flour.

 - The dough must be really sticky and hard to knead.
 I have noticed that bread flours require more liquid to acquire the same consistency as baker’s flour.
 If you are using bread flour, add a further 10 – 15 ml if the dough is not sticking to the bowl and your hands!

 - Do not over dust the dough with flour.
 I understand that it is hard to work with a wet dough but it is necessary.
 I leave the dough in the bowl and knead it by using my 3 middle fingers and pushing the sides into the center as depicted in the pictures.

 - The dough should be left to proof for 4 hours at a minimum.